Sacha924/Twitter-V2/README.md

 profile.php : user profile on the website

 connection.php and header.php : both in the includes folder, connection.php allows us to connect to the DB, and header.php is our nav-bat to navigate inside the app (so it's the header of all the files).
+Header also gets all the info of the user from the DB.